 We are taught to be a bunch of bees collecting pollen so that is what they teach.
 Nobody tells you how to be the Queen Bee.
 Not even my dad.
 He thought it would be better to have a good paying job.
 From his point of view, he might have been right.
 He has seen his share of successful business people driving fancier cars than him.
 There was a lot of sweat and a hard work put in but, I still consider him to be a success when I look back at his life.
 Much more successful than what his education provided.

 I love to read but, I have to be interested in what I am reading.
+Which is why I recommend books like Rich Dad, Poor Dad and The Iceberg Effect.
 Also, I love to improve myself constantly.
 I find myself training on new topics constantly.
 Most people watch TV for hours.
 I would rather do something else that watch the ‘idiot box’, as my grandma called it.
 As it turns out, my eleventh grade teacher was right and wrong about me.
 I did have a talent to write.
 Where I found out he was wrong was, It wasn’t that I didn’t apply myself but, it was I didn’t apply myself about things I wasn’t passionate about.
 That was not the greatest approach in school but, it has been the greatest approach in life after school.